All Episodes

 We'll be back and continue in a moment.

-I'm looking for the uh for the story here.
+I'm looking for the story here.

-Did I keep it in the camp?
+Did I keep it?

-So today on CNN's American morning, Miles O'Brien interviewed Giovanni DiStefano, the Saddam Hussein legal advisor.
+So today, on CNN's American Morning, Miles O'Brien interviewed Giovanni DiStefano, the Saddam Hussein legal advisor.

-And uh Miles O'Brien said, Can you can you just hypothetically give us a sense of what kind of defense tactics there would be in this case without getting bogged down in the technicalities, please, and Stefano says, well, first and foremost, before anything, there are pretrial motions that have to be dealt with.
+And Miles O'Brien said, can you just hypothetically give us a sense of what kind of defense tactics there would be in this case without getting bogged down in the technicalities, please?

 There is the question of the legitimacy of the tribunal, but more important, there is the question of sovereign immunity.